itirenegad/wordpress_role/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-  hosts:
+- hosts:
-    - worker02 # Ubuntu
+  - worker01 # Ubuntu
-    - worker03 # CentOS
+  - worker02 # CentOS
   roles:
-    - docker_role
+     - role: itirenegad.docker_role
-    - wordpress_role
+     - role: itirenegad.wordpress-role

 License
 -------

-BSD
 license (GPL-2.0-or-later, MIT, etc)

 ------------------

 Learning from Sado Frazer